EnviroDIY/ModularSensors/examples/tu_id01/ReadMe.md

 This code can be built against current (and future releases), as is, and the same microSD card used for configuring a test MMW acces.

 Other sensors capability will be added in time, and the sensors configuration will be from ms_cfg.ini/SD card.

+To build this (assuming you've installed platformio),  on your local machine in a cmd window

+$ git clone https://github.com/neilh10/ModularSensors.git  ModularSensors_neilh10

+Then startup platformio, on top right open File->Open Folder Select ModularSensors_neilh10/examples/tu_id01

+then build it, bottom left icons - either icone 'tick' or '->'